-RESULTS OF OUR 10TH AURORA EXPEDITION TO ALASKA FEBRUARY 2017
+RESULTS OF OUR 13TH AURORA EXPEDITION FEBRUARY 2017

 Another successful aurora viewing trip!
 Jeff Pohlman image taken with 8mm f/18 lens using a programmable intervalometer with 10 second exposures.
 This is one in a series of intense green aurora images captured during an outburst.
 You can see what appears to be a bear or other animal shape standing on its hind legs with its mouth open.
 Note the Big Dipper in upper center.

 This was aurora expedition 13 (expedition 12 was to India where we intentionally observed aurora on the return flight).
 We returned to Fairbanks, Alaska February 2-6, 2017 in order to once again experience the best continuing phenomenon under the Sun—the northern lights.
 The solar cycle was in its minimum period but as expected auroras were being seen all year, appearing in conjunction with coronal mass ejections (CME’s) hitting the Earth after being spewed out from the Sun.
 We did not experience a CME effect during our time there but rather the background, ongoing episodes that occur throughout the year.
 There were no sunspots visible on the Sun confirming that we were in solar minimum.

 Temperatures at night ranged from roughly -4 to -14F in Fairbanks, but at the lodge temps were about 10 degrees warmer; winds were almost non-existent.
 However, a first quarter Moon was up and this was an opportunity to see if the Moon would interfere in any way with the enjoyment of the northern lights.